giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster.md

 It supports the following flags:

-- `--provider` - The infrastructure provider (either `aws` or `azure`)
+- `--provider` - The infrastructure provider (either `aws` or `azure`).
-- `--name` - cluster name.
+- `--name` - Unique identifier of the cluster.
-- `--pods-cidr` - CIDR applied to the pods.
-If you don't set any, the installation default will be applied.
-Only versions *11.1.4+ support this feature.
 - `--owner` - organization, owning workload cluster.
 Must be configured with existing organization in installation.
 - `--release` - valid workload cluster release version.
   Can be retrieved with `gsctl list releases` for your installation.
 Only versions above *10.x.x*+ support cluster CRs.
+- `--description` (optional) - User-friendly description of the cluster's purpose.
+- `--pods-cidr` (optional) - CIDR applied to the pods.
+If you don't set any, the installation default will be applied.
+Only versions *11.1.4+ support this feature.
-- `--label` - workload cluster label in the form of `key=value`.
+- `--label` (optional) - workload cluster label in the form of `key=value`.
 Can be specified multiple times.
 Only clusters with workload cluster release version above *10.x.x*+ support workload cluster labels.
-- `--cluster-id` (optional) - Unique cluster identifier.
-Must be 5 characters in length, must contain numbers and letters, must begin with a letter, and match the regular expression `([a-z][a-z0-9]){5}`.
-If not given, an ID will be generated.
 - `--release-branch` (optional) - The Giant Swarm [releases repository](https://github.com/giantswarm/releases) branch to use to look up the workload cluster release set via the `--release` flag (default: `master`).
-- `--master-az` - Availability zone(s) of master instance.
+- `--control-plane-az` (optional) - Availability zone(s) of the control plane instance(s).

   On AWS, it must be configured with AZ of the installation region.
-E.g. for region *eu-central-1* valid value is *eu-central-1a*.
+E.g. for region `eu-central-1`, a valid value is `eu-central-1a`.

   On Azure, it can be any of the 3 zones: `1`, `2`, `3`.